equivalent/equivalent.github.io/_posts/til/2013-12-no-database-connection-in-rails-console.markdown

+---
+layout: til_post
-# Rails console no database connection
+title:  "Rails console no database connection"
+categories: til
+disq_id: til-1
+redirect_from:
+  - "/tils/1/"
+  - "/tils/1-rails-console-no-database-connection/"
+---

 if this happens to you right after you load Rails 4 console: